 On the ground examples in different tiger range countries have shown that communities are key to successful tiger conservation.
 While there is consensus among governments and conservation organisations on the need to engage with communities that live in and around protected areas, there is a lack of practical guidance on how to work with these communities.
 WWF’s People Centered Tiger Conservation approach tackles this issue – how to work with communities as partners in long term tiger conservation?

-The main objective of the People Centered Tiger Conservation approach is to become trusted partners in an equal relationship with communities in tiger landscapes by better understanding the priorities and values of local people; maintaining dialogues and sustaining long-term engagement; and seeking innovations together.
+The main objective of the People Centered Tiger Conservation approach is to become trusted partners in an equal relationship with communities in tiger landscapes by better understanding the priorities and values of Indigenous Peoples and local communities; maintaining dialogues and sustaining long-term engagement; and seeking innovations together.
 The partnership is based on trust, transparency and continuous monitoring of the impact of biodiversity conservation on local communities.

 People Centered Tiger Conservation recommends overlaying the drivers of social processes and human behavior together with the ecological mapping of landscapes.
 This will lead to more informed decision making on planning and conservation to enable human tiger coexistence under changing conditions.